LMFDB/lmfdb/GettingStarted.md

 Troubleshooting
 ===============

-If the `pymongo` module is not able to connect to the database, make sure that the warwick.sh script is still running.

 [warning] Recently on some linux machines, users have had to install the contents of requirements.txt by manually.
 If the above instructions do not work, un-install the above packages and re-install them one at a time,